These Peppermint Bark Brownies are a cool and refreshing holiday dessert for your party, potluck, or holiday table.

 - 2 teaspoons pure vanilla extract

-- FOR THE BROWNIES: Adjust oven rack to middle position and heat oven to 350 degrees F.
+- Adjust oven rack to middle position and heat oven to 350 degrees F.

 - Add chocolate and butter to a medium heat-proof bowl.
 Heat at 50% power in microwave for 1 minute.
 Stir, and heat at 50% power for 30 seconds.
 Stir and repeat until chocolate and butter are melted.
 Cool for 5 minutes.

 - In large bowl whisk sugar, baking powder, salt, eggs, and vanilla together until combined.
 Mixture until combined.
 Pour in flour and whisk until just combined and no flour streaks remain.